-A Conservation Area is defined as; "An area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance".2 Furthermore, government guidance states that "It is the character or historic interest of an area created by individual buildings and open spaces and their relationship one with the other which the legislation covering conservation areas seeks to preserve."3 Whithorn Conservation Area was first designated in 1977.
-It was extended on the 6th February 1979 and its outstanding status4 confirmed on the 24th January 1980.
-The boundary is to be further amended to exclude parts of the High Street and Isle Street.
+A Conservation Area is defined as; "An area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance".
+Furthermore, government guidance states that "It is the character or historic interest of an area created by individual buildings and open spaces and their relationship one with the other which the legislation covering conservation areas seeks to preserve."
+Whithorn Conservation Area was first designated in 1977.
+It was extended on the 6th February 1979 and its outstanding status confirmed on the 24th January 1980.